maths/moodle-qtype_stack/doc/en/Authoring/Answer_Tests/String.md

 ### ATStringSloppy ###

-This test removes all spaces, newlines and tabs within the string and then performs a string match.
+This test removes all spaces, new lines and tabs within the string and then performs a string match.

 ### ATSRegExp ###